Evan Smith (American football)

-Evan Blake Smith (formerly Dietrich-Smith; born July 19, 1986) is a former American football center.
-He has played for the Green Bay Packers, Seattle Seahawks, and Tampa Bay Buccaneers.
+Evan Blake Smith (formerly Dietrich-Smith; born July 19, 1986) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Idaho State Bengals.
+Smith played in the NFL with the Green Bay Packers, Seattle Seahawks, and Tampa Bay Buccaneers.
 As a member of the Packers, he won Super Bowl XLV against the Pittsburgh Steelers.
-He played college football at Idaho State University.

 Early life

 Smith grew up in Salinas, California.
 He attended and played high school football at Salinas High School.
 He also attended Buena Vista Middle School.

 Professional career

-Green Bay Packers
+Green Bay Packers (first stint)

 He was signed by the Packers as an undrafted free agent in 2009 but was waived in the last round of cuts after training camp in 2010.

 Seattle Seahawks

-On September 5, 2010, he was signed by the Seattle Seahawks before being released on October 5, 2010.
+On September 5, 2010, Smith was signed by the Seattle Seahawks before being released on October 5.

-Second stint with the Green Bay Packers
+Green Bay Packers (second stint)

-On December 31, 2010, he re-signed with the Green Bay Packers.
+On December 31, 2010, Smith re-signed with the Packers.
 He got his only championship ring when the Packers defeated the Pittsburgh Steelers in Super Bowl XLV.

 During the 2011 Thanksgiving Classic game between the Packers and the Detroit Lions, Smith was stomped on by Lions defensive tackle, Ndamukong Suh.
 Suh was ejected from the game and served a two-game suspension.
 Former Green Bay Packer Matt Brock claims that Smith and another Packer linemen kept untying Suh's shoes and that is what led to the stomping incident.